 JetBrains Gateway gets the connection link (in most cases it points to the local host and port) from the custom plugin, and with this link, downloads and launches JetBrains Client.
 The JetBrains Client version is specified in the link.
 JetBrains Gateway may stay in the background in case it should maintain connection between Client and Server.

 In the browser, click a specifically created link that describes a backend location.

 In the case of SSH, it contains a username, a server name, the SSH port, project location on the server, and so on.

 This link leads to a landing page that suggests opening JetBrains Gateway or downloading it if JetBrains Gateway is missing on Client.
 JetBrains Gateway handles link opening from the browser and connects to a specified backend.

 The client-to-server workflow means that you don't have any IDE installed on your remote server.
 In this case, you first need to download and install JetBrains Gateway.
-For more detailed information, refer to Launch JetBrains Gateway and connect to a remote server.
+For more information, refer to Launch JetBrains Gateway and connect to a remote server.

 Connect via SSH

 Download and install JetBrains Gateway.